 The best companies integrate quality control into their entire operation.
 When a quality problem is detected, everyone stops and immediately focuses their attention on the problem and devising a solution.
 This forced collective problem solving under time pressure helps the entire company become better and more efficient.

-The best companies understand that ignoring quality problems and shipping product with known quality problems is bad for business because customers will eventually discover your quality problems.
-Each quality problem discovered by a customer creates a lose-lose scenario.
+The best companies understand that ignoring quality problems and shipping product with known problems is bad for business.
+Customers will eventually discover your problems and each discovery turns the best case scenario into a bad or worst case scenario.
+Each discovered problem creates a lose-lose scenario.

-- BEST SCENARIO – Customers compliment your company and products, and your reputation builds.
+- BEST – Customers compliment your company and quality products, and your reputation builds.

-- WORST SCENARIO – Customers don’t tell you about your problems, they just go away.
+- WORST – Customers don’t tell you about your problems, they just go away.